tracespace/tracespace/packages/pcb-stackup/README.md

 * `$ make lint` - lint the source and tests

 ### contributing
-Please ensure all feature and bug-fix pull-requests include unit tests and pass linting.
+Please ensure all feature and bug-fix pull-requests include unit tests.
+There is a pre-commit hook that will automatically lint, compile, and add any changed lib files to the commit.
+Files in lib are source-controlled so you can `npm install` the module from GitHub.